Spring 2024 registration opens November 14!

 - Levels 1 through 6 (Individuals five years of age and up)

 Please read the course descriptions carefully so you know in which level to place your child.

 Level Objective: Parent/Baby lessons are a unique bonding experience, while helping develop a positive and long-lasting attitude toward water.
 Various games and fun activities will help your child feel safe while discovering the foundations of swimming.

 Level Prerequisites: No skill prerequisites; children must be at least 6 months old and parent must accompany child to each class.

-Level Prerequisites: Must show comfort with skills in Parent/Child level 1 and parent must accompany child to each class.
+Level Prerequisites: No skill prerequisites; children must be at least 12 months old and parent must accompany child to each class.

 Preschool Level 1